saaedc/100-days-of-nautobot/Day019_Getting_to_Know_Job_Models/README.md

 Remember to stop the codespace instance on [https://github.com/codespaces/](https://github.com/codespaces/).

-Go ahead and post a screenshot of the `queryset` of your choice for the Job data model on a social media of your choice, make sure you use the tag `#100DaysOfNautobot` `#JobsToBeDone` and tag `@networktocode`, so we can share your progress!
+Go ahead and post a screenshot of a `queryset` of your choice for the Job data model on a social media of your choice, make sure you use the tag `#100DaysOfNautobot` `#JobsToBeDone` and tag `@networktocode`, so we can share your progress!

 In tomorrow's challenge, we will take a look at the Single Source of Truth (SSoT) app and the DiffSync library.
 See you tomorrow!